DeepLeek-quant/scythe-quant/README.md

 ## Prerequisites

-Before using QuantDev, ensure you have:
+Before using Scythe, ensure you have:

 ### System requirements
 - Python 3.10.14 or higher